1. About eBillity

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Services, you are responsible for keeping this password confidential.
 You should not share this information with anyone.

-The information that we collect from you will be stored at a destination outside the European Economic Area (EEA).
+The information that we collect from you will be stored at a destination outside the European Economic Area (EEA) and Switzerland.
 We will ensure that it is adequately protected by using appropriate safeguards as further detailed below.

 For EEA citizens: your personal data is transferred from the EEA to the USA, which is not recognised by the European Commission as providing an adequate level of protection for personal data, and therefore the transfer will be covered by a framework recognised by the relevant authorities or courts as providing an adequate level of protection for personal data:

 - Standard Contractual Clauses (the agreement in the form annexed to the European Commission's decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries which can be found here); o

 - the EU-US Privacy Shield Framework.